jonagitsdata/Capstone-Final-Project-/README.md

 The trained CNN model demonstrated promising results in tumor detection on MRI images.
 The model achieved high accuracy, sensitivity, specificity, precision, and F1 score on the test dataset, indicating its effectiveness in identifying tumor cases.

 ## Repository Structure
-- `code/`: Contains the Python scripts for data preprocessing, model training, and evaluation.
+- `JonathanMRInewCode.ipynb/`: Contains the Python scripts for data preprocessing, model training, and evaluation.
-- `images/`: Contains images used in the README.
+- `dataset2, prediction and extra validation set/`: Contains images used for MRI tumor detection.
-- `data/`: Includes the processed dataset split into training, validation, and test sets.
+- `jpg files/`: used for model testing.
+- `Nkangabwa_Capstone_Project_FinalReport.pdf/`: Final report detailing the project and results
-- `model/`: Contains the saved trained model for future use.
+- `models and finalmodel/`: Contains the saved trained model for future use.
 - `README.md`: The project's documentation, providing an overview of the project and its components.

 ## Usage